Marcelo in the Real World: Major themes

 Critics said that Marcelo in the Real World deals with issues such as hypocrisy in society, morale, and sacrifice.
 "Stork’s story lends itself to classroom discussion about hypocrisy in society.
-In some ways, Marcelo’s journey parallels the life of Siddhartha Gautama," said Sari Grandstaff, a member of the Saugerties Teachers Association.
+In some ways, Marcelo’s journey parallels the life of Siddhartha Gautama", said Sari Grandstaff, a member of the Saugerties Teachers Association.
 According to Ilene Cooper, "Marcelo must decide whether to follow his conscience and try to right the wrong even as he realizes that decision will bring irrevocable changes to his life and to his relationship with his father."
-Fransico X. Stork himself said in an interview that Marcelo "is not acquainted with suffering," and his world would be described as "a saint’s world ‘before the fall’."
+Francisco X. Stork himself said in an interview that Marcelo "is not acquainted with suffering", and his world would be described as "a saint’s world ‘before the fall’."
 The author also said the novel addresses the following questions: "Why is there suffering?
 What does it mean to have knowledge of good and evil?"
 Another reviewer noticed that Marcelo expresses "a moral sensibility that ultimately thwarts a bully."
 Lastly and "most important, he learns that sometimes being uncomfortable, or even miserable, can inspire a person to do great things".